Chris Taylor Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in the league.

-- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).
+- The Reds' 5.02 team ERA ranks 27th across all league pitching staffs.

-- Reds pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Reds pitchers combine to rank 22nd in baseball in home runs given up (79 total, 1.3 per game).

-- The Reds will send Williamson (0-0) to the mound for his fifth start of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Ashcraft makes the start for the Reds, his 13th of the season.
+He is 3-4 with a 6.64 ERA and 49 strikeouts through 62 1/3 innings pitched.

-- In his last appearance on Friday against the Milwaukee Brewers, the left-hander threw 6 2/3 innings, giving up two earned runs while surrendering five hits.
+- In his last appearance on Saturday against the Milwaukee Brewers, the right-hander threw four innings, giving up 10 earned runs while surrendering nine hits.

-- In four games this season, the 25-year-old has put up an ERA of 4.29, with 7.7 strikeouts per nine innings.
-Opponents are batting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.